 Photograph of the Scofield Cemetery taken on May 1, 2000 during the 100 year "Day of Commemoration and Rededication".

 This photo of the old jail house was taken on May 1, 2000.
-Since that time it has been torn out and is in the process of being rebuilt.
+Since that time it has been torn out and and has been rebuilt.

 One of the projects for the "Day of Commemoration and Rededication" was to make new headstones for the miners who were killed in the mine explosion on May 1st, 1900.
 This is a photograph of the new headstones.